ibm-cloud-docs/vmwaresolutions/vmonic/faq_shared.md

 {{site.data.keyword.attribute-definition-list}}

-# General FAQ about VMware Shared
+# General FAQ about {{site.data.keyword.vm-shared}}
 {: #faq-vmwaresolutions-shared}

 {{site.data.content.shared-deprecated-note}}

-Find answers to frequently asked questions about the VMware Shared offering.
+Find answers to frequently asked questions about the {{site.data.keyword.vm-shared}} offering.

-## What is VMware Shared?
+## What is {{site.data.keyword.vm-shared}}?
 {: #faq-shared}
 {: faq}

-VMware Shared is a multitenant VMware® infrastructure solution based on a robust VMware® product called VMware Cloud Director.
+{{site.data.keyword.vm-shared}} is a multitenant VMware® infrastructure solution based on a robust VMware® product called VMware Cloud Director.
 You can use this solution to rapidly create, migrate, and use your virtual machines (VMs) in the Cloud.

-## What are my options to use resources with VMware Shared?
+## What are my options to use resources with {{site.data.keyword.vm-shared}}?
 {: #faq-shared-options}
 {: faq}
 {: support}